-A candidate may not resubmit previous research work which he or she has submitted to this or any other University for the award of a degree.
-The candidate may, however, incorporate any part of such work, provided that there is a clear indication in the research project/dissertation/thesis of its sources.
+A candidate may not resubmit previous research work which he has submitted to this or any other university for the award of a degree.
+The candidate may, however, incorporate any part of such work, provided that there is a clear indication in the research report/dissertation/thesis of its sources.

-The candidate may also include any other printed or published work by an individual or a working group to validate his or her findings.
+The candidate may also include any other printed or published work by an individual or a working group to validate his findings.
 Where the contribution is from a working group, the candidate is required to provide a statement indicating which part of the work was carried out by the candidate.
 The statement should be signed by the rest of the group indicating their consent (this may be included in the Appendix).

-Approved research projects/dissertations/theses or parts of their content are allowed for publication if they are accompanied by a statement that the work was conducted towards the fulfilment of a particular degree.
+Approved research report/dissertations/theses or parts of their content are allowed for publication if they are accompanied by a statement that the work was conducted towards the fulfilment of a particular degree.

-All research mode candidates are required to publish papers in Web of Science (WoS) or category A or B refereed journals based on the work during the course of study, and due reference must be made to the University in all such papers.
+Candidates of Doctoral degree (all modes) and Master's by research are required to publish papers in Web of Science (WoS) or Scopus or 2Category A or B refereed journals or book or 3book chapters publish by publishers listed in the WoS, Universiti Malaya Press, or Dewan Bahasa dan Pustaka or any publishers recognized by the Faculty.
+Publications must be based on the work during the course of study, and due reference must be made to the University in all such papers.